 More than ever before musicians and producers are working and creating from home.
 With smaller studio space comes the need for quality studio monitors that don’t take up a lot of room.

 Presonus Eris E3.5

-Impressive sound in a compact and affordable package.
+Impressive sound in a compact package.
 Excellent balance making them ideal for mixing and mastering.

 Another excellent set of small monitors with a budget price.
 Clean and attractive design with plenty of volume.

 Presonus Eris E3.5 Review

 - Impressive Sound – The Eris E3.5 offers excellent sound quality.
 Flat across all frequencies with no colorization.
 A great choice for mixing and mastering if you need mini studio monitors.

 - Clean Design – Subtle and stylish.
 A beautiful matte finish with slight blue accents makes these an attractive addition to any studio space.

 - Not Heavy – At just 6.4 lbs these speakers are light enough for placement on bookshelves and great for a portable setup.
 Easy to move around and they’ll sit comfortably on isolation pads.

 - Affordable Price – These speakers deliver excellent value for money.
 Perfect if you don’t want to spend hundreds on a small set of speakers.

 - Small Sweet Spot – Placement is crucial with these speakers.
 The small sweet spot might not be ideal if you don’t have the room to position them accordingly.

 The Presonus Eris E3.5 studio monitors are an excellent set of small studio monitors for your setup.
 Accurate and satisfying balance across frequencies.
 The low end is a little soft but for mixing and monitoring, you want a flat response.
 An excellent option for beginners or seasoned professionals.
 If you’re looking for a lightweight and compact set of studio monitors these should be on your list.

 Read our full Presonus Eris E3.5 review for more detailed information.